A group of people smile in front of a mountain view.

 Dr. Selva Marroquín

 Selva graduated from VT with her Ph.D. in the Fall of 2020.
 Before that she received her Masters degree in Geological Sciences from the University of Texas at Austin in May 2016.
 She previously received her BS in Geological Sciences from Tufts University in 2014.
 Her PhD research utilized various paleoproxies of Eary Jurassic T-OAE.
-Selva is currently a post-doctoral researcher at Caltech and will be starting as an assistiant professor at the University of Wisconsin-Madison in 2024.
+After graduating from VT, Selva took a post-doctoral position at Caltech and now is an assistiant professor at the University of Wisconsin-Madison.

 WebsiteGoogle ScholarORCID